Presbyterian Church in Korea (HapDong): Doctrine

-According to the Apostle Paul's instructions, there are no women ordinations.
+According to most conservative Presbyterian interpretations of the Apostle Paul's instructions, there are no women ordinations.
+However, at the 2024 109th General Assembly, the preaching rights of female ministers were officially approved.

+The stance on homosexuality

+Hapdong declare that homosexuality goes against God's creation order, calling it anti-biblical and unethical, and continue opposing the Supreme Court’s ruling on same-sex partner rights.
+They emphasize the importance of maintaining a biblical understanding of gender and marriage.
+Additionally, they strongly oppose the comprehensive anti-discrimination law, citing concerns over the violation of fundamental rights such as freedom of conscience and religion.

 Theological Education

-The Chongshin University and Chongshin Seminary are the only official educational institutions of the HapDong Church to train pastors.
+The Chongshin University and Chongshin Seminary are the only official educational institutions of the Hapdong Church to train pastors.

 Missions

-The Presbyterian Church in Korea HapDong created the Global Missions Society (GMS) in South Korea for supporting evangelism and missions.
+The General Assembly of Presbyterian Church in Korea created the Global Missions Society (GMS) in South Korea to support evangelism and missions.
 The Global Mission Society, the missionary body of the Hapdong General Assembly of Presbyterian Churches of Korea, is the single largest Presbyterian missionary organization in South Korea and the world with over 2,500 missionaries working in Europe, Asia, Russia, Latin America, Africa.